richie-stan/richie-stan/README.md

 - 👯 I’m looking to collaborate with people that are working in this industry.
 - ⚡ Fun fact: I managed to have a normal conversation for 1 hour in a language that I didn't know.
 - 💬 My 2021 goals:

-1. Get hired as a React Developer.
-2. Contribute more to Open Source projects.
+1. Contribute more to Open Source projects.
-3. Create at least 5 React apps that others could find useful.
+2. Create at least 5 React apps that others could find useful.